Our fertility centers present egg freezing FAQs

 What happens when I’m ready for a pregnancy?

 You’ll meet with your fertility specialist for some tests.
 At the right time, you’ll start oral medications for two to three weeks to prepare your body for embryo transfer.
 Your eggs will be thawed and fertilized via intracytoplasmic sperm injection, ICSI.
 This is a process of injecting a single sperm into a single egg.
 One of the resulting embryos is then transferred to your uterus.
-A pregnancy test 10 days after fertilization will determine your results.
+A pregnancy test 10 days after transfer will determine your results.

 Our Lafayette and Baton Rouge fertility center team can answer your additional questions.
 Please contact us.